-- 1.1 The Pension Fund's Statement of Accounts (SOA) form part of the County Council's Statement of Accounts.
-These are audited by the County Council's external auditor BDO.
+- 1.1 The Pension Fund's Statement of Accounts (SOA) form part of the County Council's Statement of Accounts and is audited by the County Council's external auditor BDO.
 The auditor confirms whether, in their opinion, the SOA reflect a true and fair view of the financial position of the authority (and the fund within it) and that the SOA is free from material misstatement. - 1.2 The Fund's Annual Report and SOA have been subject to audit fieldwork by the County Council's external auditor.
 Whilst BDO perform a full audit of the SOA, their work on the Annual Report is limited to a review to ensure compliance with guidance and consistency with the SOA.
-BDO's initial findings are noted in paragraph 3 below. - 1.3 The annual accounts are a true and view of the financial activities of the Fund for the financial year 1 April 2017 to 31 March 2018. - 1.4 They are based on transactions accounted for within the Fund's financial ledger, information received from Fund Managers and the Fund's Custodian, and assumptions and estimations utilising the professional judgement of officers and Fund professional advisers in order to give a true and fair statement of the Fund's financial position. - 1.5 The structure and content of the Annual Report is governed by guidance issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) in compliance with Regulation 57 of The Local Government Pension Scheme Regulations 2013 (as amended).
+BDO's initial findings are noted in Section 3 below. - 1.3 The annual accounts are a true and fair view of the financial activities of the Fund for the financial year 1st April 2017 to 31 March 2018. - 1.4 They are based on transactions accounted for within the Fund's financial ledger, information received from Fund Managers and the Fund's Custodian, and assumptions and estimations based upon the professional judgement of officers and Fund professional advisers in order to give a true and fair statement of the Fund's financial position. - 1.5 The Chartered Institute of Public Finance and Accountancy (CIPFA) issued a set of pro forma accounts to illustrate the requirements of the Code of Practice on Local Authority Accounting in the United Kingdom 2017-18 (the Code) which governs the preparation of the financial statements for Local Government Pension Scheme funds. - 1.6 The draft Annual Report and Statement of Accounts were presentated at the 26th July Pensions committee where:-